pp3times/zmk-config-drift-v3-editor/README.md

 <img src="img/switch-support.png" width="500">
 <br/>

+> [!NOTE]
- However, the PCB is NOT open source so you will have to contact me if you would like a pair.
+> However, the PCB is NOT open source so you will have to [CONTACT ME](https://www.instagram.com/majin.keyboards) if you would like a pair.
 <br/>

 ## Quickstart Guide